 “Imitating and Interpreting” is another system I worked out.
 It’s based on two processes key to drawing and painting, the perception process and that of interpreting, and it has the corresponding structure.
 The section “Imitating” is rather a way to enwrap a student in the process than teaching itself.
 It’s elaborated to help a person to get the skills necessary for actually learning to draw and paint.
 “Interpreting” course let a student get a personal way to render nature.
 It deals with composition, nature analysis, fine art techniques and, of course, the creation itself.

-I also wrote a course on Developing Drawing for kids 5-10 years old.
+I also wrote a course on Child Development Drawing for kids 5-10 years old.
 I believe that perception doesn’t shape before a child is 10 years old.
 That’s why seriously it is only possible to teach drawing and painting those who are over 11.
-Developing Drawing mainly aims at exercising attention, diligence, and acumen.
+Child Development Drawing mainly aims at exercising attention, diligence, and acumen.
 At the same time, children get familiar with certain drawing and painting techniques.
 But the accuracy of the result, the matching of a child’s drawing to the example is never assessed.
 The most important thing is to help a child discover something new in familiar, get a wider view and learn the potential of colors and techniques.

-As the product of my teaching experience all these methods are tested in practice and proven to give fast results.
+As the product of my teaching experience, all these methods are tested in practice and proven to give fast results.

-Developing Drawing for parents
+Child Development Drawing for parents